jonasblanc/CS-341-Computer-graphics-labs-project/icg_exercise_3/report/README.md

 At this point, we have three different intervals for t, (one for each component).
 We make sure that the intersection of these 3 intervals is not empty.
 In other words, that the range of the ray parameter (`t`) values which are included in the bounding box is not empty.

-The level of reflexion is set to 2 for every screenshot we took.

-## Workload:

-Zad: 1/3
-Loïc: 1/3
-Jonas: 1/3